bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

     * Acceptance criteria: scrolling on any verse change should be smooth.
         * I think the issue is that with functional components, there are more renders for every store update, causing scrolling to be clunky.
     * Cursor should recognise queued scroll lyric verse index.
-        * Set up, but doesn't presently work for slider or lyric verse, for some reason.
+        * Dragging slider too far away doesn't scroll or reset verse bars.
         * Works for filmstrip, but selected scene neutral colour lingers.
     * Selecting verse during play stops player.